carlosdiaz77/Challenge_9_Surfs_up/README.md

 <img src =  "resources/summary2.png" width= "650" >

-in the image below we can see the key differences in weather between June and December:
+In the image below we can see the three key differences in weather between June and December:

 <img src =  "resources/comp.png" width= "650" >